South America

 Execution layer

-Which infrastructure, logistics, regulation, suppliers or operators determine outcomes.
+Which infrastructure, logistics, regulation, suppliers, operators or market structures determine outcomes.

 Business meaning

-Where the sector creates risks, bottlenecks, market access issues or B2B opportunities.
+Where the sector creates risks, bottlenecks, market-access issues or B2B questions.

 Energy systems, grids, hydropower, renewables, transmission, industrial power demand and the infrastructure layer behind regional development.